-3 Roles, Responsibilities and Implementation
+2 Roles, Responsibilities and Implementation

-3.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-The Pay, Performance and HR Committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Head of Human Resources.
+2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Human Resources Director.

-3.2 The Head of Academy/ Managers have a specific responsibility to ensure the fair application of this policy and all members of staff are responsible for supporting colleagues and ensuring its success.
+2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all employee are responsible for supporting colleagues and ensuring its success.